decalage2/oletools/README.md

 	Usage: olebrowse.py [file]

+If you provide a file it will be opened, else a dialog will allow you to browse folders to open a file.
+Then if it is a valid OLE file, the list of data streams will be displayed.
+You can select a stream, and then either view its content in a builtin hexadecimal viewer, or save it to a file for further analysis.

 olebrowse project website: [http://www.decalage.info/python/olebrowse](http://www.decalage.info/python/olebrowse)

-xxxswf2:
+pyxswf:
 --------

-xxxswf2 is a script to detect, extract and analyze Flash objects (SWF files) that may be embedded in files such as MS Office documents (e.g. Word, Excel), which is especially useful for malware analysis.
+pyxswf is a script to detect, extract and analyze Flash objects (SWF files) that may be embedded in files such as MS Office documents (e.g. Word, Excel), which is especially useful for malware analysis.

-xxxswf2 is an improved version of xxxswf.py published by Alexander Hanel on [http://hooked-on-mnemonics.blogspot.nl/2011/12/xxxswfpy.html](http://hooked-on-mnemonics.blogspot.nl/2011/12/xxxswfpy.html)
+pyxswf is an improved version of xxxswf.py published by Alexander Hanel on [http://hooked-on-mnemonics.blogspot.nl/2011/12/xxxswfpy.html](http://hooked-on-mnemonics.blogspot.nl/2011/12/xxxswfpy.html)

 Compared to xxxswf, it can extract streams from MS Office documents by parsing